 Grilling Chicken Troubleshooting

-- Chicken sticking to the grill: Make sure the grill is very hot, clean, and lightly oiled before adding chicken.
+- Chicken sticking to the grill: Make sure the grill is fully preheated, clean, and lightly oiled before adding the chicken.

-- Edges burning too quickly: Move thighs to indirect heat or lower the flame slightly.
+- Edges burning too quickly: Move the chicken to indirect heat or slightly lower the flame to finish cooking without burning.

-- Chicken drying out: Pull at 160°F and rest covered for 5–10 minutes — carryover cooking will bring them to 165°F while staying juicy.
+- Chicken drying out: Remove from the grill at 160°F, then let it rest for 5-10 minutes-carryover cooking will bring it to 165°F while keeping it juicy.

 - No grill?
-A stovetop grill pan or cast-iron skillet gives the same charred flavor indoors.
+Use a stovetop grill pan or cast-iron skillet for similar charred, crispy edges indoors.

 What to Serve with Grilled Chicken Thighs